Tips on How to Target Your Book's Audience

 • What knowledge about your content could lead to a new product form?
 In writing, I found it difficult to adequately portray the interview skills of body language, gestures, eye communication, and facial expression.
 That led to demonstrating those skills in a video.

 • What information about your customers could lead to a new product form?
 Research among college students uncovered the need for job-search information in an easier-to-use, less expensive format.
-Using existing content, I created series of booklets, each devoted to one traditional job-search tactic such as writing a resume or interviewing.
+Using existing content, I created a series of booklets, each devoted to one traditional job-search tactic such as writing a resume or interviewing.
 With a little re-writing, I easily adapted the booklets to meet the needs of other markets, including state unemployment offices.

 • How could this information lead to a by-product that could be the key to entering another business?
 The titles Job Search 101 and Help Wanted: Inquire Within describe many of the basic techniques for finding employment.
 Together, they explain where to find the names of prospective employers, how to contact them, and how to interview effectively.
 Fortunately, these are the same steps required by authors to secure and conduct performances on television and radio shows.
 Even the interview skills of correct posture, eye communication, gesturing, and voice control are similar.
 This observation bore an entirely new product line, using as its foundation the fundamentals of job-search communication.
 I repurposed this versatile content and presented it to a new market as the video program, You’re on The Air.
 This media-training product helped authors get on and perform on television and radio shows.
 Its two companion guides, Perpetual Promotion and It’s Show Time, extended this product offering.